 - Google understands the point of the post.
 Keyword density is an important factor in SEO

-- Shorter urls are easier to share in social media
+- Shorter URLs are easier to share on social media

 5. Using Headers